Frs2304/Dart-Programs/README.md

-## Description
+## What is Dart?

-Dart is a programming language developed by Google, used to build web, desktop, and mobile applications.
+Dart is a programming language developed by Google that is designed for building web, server, desktop, and mobile applications.
+It is known for its productivity, scalability, and fast development cycle.
+Dart is an object-oriented language with a syntax similar to Java and C++, making it easy to learn for those who are familiar with these languages.

-Dart is designed for building complex, high-performance apps and has support for asynchronous programming and strong typing.
-It's also used for building Flutter, Google's framework for building mobile apps.
+## Repository Contents

+In this repository, you'll find a variety of Dart programs that range from basic to advanced.
+The programs cover different topics such as data types, functions, control flow, object-oriented programming, and more.
+The programs are organized into folders based on their complexity level, making it easy to navigate through them.

 ## Authors